SuperDulli/advent-of-code-2022/README.md

 ## 10 Cathode-Ray Tube

-To repair the broken device a CRT is installed and a program taht displayes sprites on it.
-The task is to simulate that programm and figure out what is displayed.
+To repair the broken device a CRT is installed and a program that displays sprites on it.
+The task is to simulate that program and figure out what is displayed.

 ## 11 Monkey in the Middle

-Monkeys are throwning the items from the backback to each other in a predictable way.
-The task is to count how many times the monkeys look at the items and to keep the computaion values managable.
+Monkeys are throwing the items from the backpack to each other in a predictable way.
+The task is to count how many times the monkeys look at the items and to keep the computation values manageable.

 ## 12 Hill Climbing Algorithm

-The device gives you a heightmap of the surronding area.
+The device gives you a heightmap of the surrounding area.
 The task is to find a the path with the fewest steps to the top and down again.

 ## 13 Distress signal

-The deveice receives a distress signal but the packtes come out of order.
+The device receives a distress signal but the packtes come out of order.
 The tasks are to figure out which packets are still in the correct order and put all in correct order.